Heart Catheterization in Children

 What do I need to know about heart catheterization?

-A heart catheterization is a procedure to look at your child's heart and blood vessels.
+Heart catheterization is a procedure that helps diagnose and treat some heart problems.
 Healthcare providers can measure oxygen levels and pressures in your child's heart.
 They can also fix problems with the valves, blood vessels, or walls of your child's heart.

 How do I prepare my child for heart catheterization?

-- Your child may get contrast liquid to show the parts of his heart more clearly.
-Tell the healthcare provider if your child has ever had an allergic reaction to contrast liquid or other medicines.
+- Your child may get contrast liquid to show the parts of his or her heart more clearly.
+Tell the provider if your child had an allergic reaction to contrast liquid or other medicines.

-- Your child may need a chest x-ray, ultrasound, or blood tests before his procedure.
-He may also need an electrocardiogram (ECG).
-Talk to your child's healthcare provider about these or other tests your child may need.
+- Your child may need a chest x-ray, ultrasound, or blood tests before his or her procedure.
+He or she may also need an electrocardiogram (ECG).
+Talk to your child's provider about these or other tests your child may need.

 What will happen during heart catheterization?

-- Your child may be given general anesthesia to keep him asleep and free from pain during the procedure.
-He may instead be given IV sedation to make him relaxed and sleepy.
-He may also be given local anesthesia to numb the area.
-With local anesthesia, your child may still feel pressure or pushing during the procedure, but he should not feel pain.
+- Your child may be given general anesthesia to keep him or her asleep and free from pain during the procedure.
+He or she may also be given local anesthesia to numb the area.

 - Your child's healthcare provider will insert a catheter into a blood vessel in your child's arm or leg.
-He will move a wire through the catheter and up into your child's heart.
-He may inject contrast liquid so he can see your child's blood vessels, heart tissue, or valves more clearly on the x-ray.
-He may also fix any blockages in your child's blood vessels or valves.
-He may make openings for blood to flow through the heart's wall, or close holes that are already there.
-A small piece of your child's heart tissue may be taken.
+He or she will move a wire through the catheter and up into your child's heart.
+He or she may inject contrast liquid to help blood vessels, heart tissue, or valves show up more clearly in pictures.
+He or she may also fix any blockages in your child's blood vessels or valves.
+Openings may be made for blood to flow through the heart's wall.
+Holes that are already there may be closed.
+A small piece of your child's heart tissue may be taken to be tested.

-- Your child's healthcare provider will remove the catheter.
-He may use stitches, clamps, or other devices to close the wound.
-Pressure will be applied to the wound for several minutes to help stop any bleeding.
-A pressure bandage or other pressure device may be placed over the wound to help prevent more bleeding.
+- Your child's provider will remove the catheter.
+He or she may use stitches, clamps, or other devices to close the procedure area.
+Pressure will be applied for several minutes to help stop any bleeding.
+A pressure bandage or other pressure device may be placed over the area to help prevent more bleeding.

-- Your child will be attached to a heart monitor until he is fully awake.
-A heart monitor is an EKG that stays on continuously to record the electrical activity of your child's heart.
-Healthcare providers will monitor his vital signs and pulses in his arm or leg.
-They will frequently check your child's pressure bandage for bleeding or swelling.
+- Your child will be attached to a heart monitor until he or she is fully awake.
+Healthcare providers will monitor pulses in his or her arm or leg.
+They will check your child's pressure bandage for bleeding or swelling.

-- It is important for your child to lie flat and keep his arm or leg straight to prevent bleeding.
-Do not let your child get out of bed until his healthcare provider says it is okay.
+- It is important for your child to lie flat and keep his or her arm or leg straight to prevent bleeding.
+Do not let your child get out of bed until his or her healthcare provider says it is okay.
 Your child may need to stay in bed for 2 to 4 hours.
-He may be able to go home or may need to stay in the hospital overnight.
+He or she may be able to go home or may need to stay in the hospital overnight.

 What are the risks of heart catheterization?

-Your child may bleed more than expected, bruise, or have pain where the catheter went in.
-He may need surgery to repair holes in his heart or blood vessels made by the catheter.
-He may get a blood clot in his leg or arm.
+Your child may bleed more than expected.
+He or she may need surgery to repair holes in his or her heart or blood vessels made by the catheter.
+He or she may get a life-threatening blood clot in his or her leg or arm.
 Your child could have an irregular heartbeat or heart attack.
-His lung could collapse, or he could get an infection.
+His or her lung could collapse, or he or she could develop an infection.